rwparrish/project/NOTES.md

-list_protiens - present a list of protiens for the user to select from
+list_proteins - present a list of proteins for the user to select from

-select_protien - user selects which protien
+select_protein - user selects which protein